 Determining whether allergies or medications affect driving ability can be difficult, but both play a role.
-A study in the Netherlands tested the ability of several adults in their 30’s to drive with pollen allergies.
+A study in the Netherlands tested the ability of several adults in their 30s to drive with pollen allergies.
 All subjects were tested when pollen levels were at their lowest.
-Each were given antihistamines.
+Each was given antihistamines.
 The test subjects were then exposed to allergens, half of them placebos.
 Tests were conducted on different days to account for variable weather conditions.

 Each subject spent an hour driving with a camera mounted on the vehicle, and their standard deviation of lateral position, or SDLP, was measured.
 SDLP is a factor the police commonly use to gauge if a motorist has been drinking.
-In the last quarter hour, the motorists were run through several memory tests.
+In the last quarter-hour, the motorists were run through several memory tests.
 Those who were given pollen placebos were less impaired, both in terms of SDLP and memory.
-Those suffering allergic reactions had the motor skills of someone with a BAC of 0.03%.
+Those suffering from allergic reactions had the motor skills of someone with a BAC of 0.03%.
 To put this into perspective, the legal blood alcohol limit is usually set around 0.08%.

 While incredibly effective at addressing allergies, antihistamines also have adverse side effects.
 For example, they reduce swelling noses, relieve headaches, and clear itchy eyes, hives, and runny noses.
 However, many medications also make people feel unfocused and tired.
 You might experience confusion and reaction time being severely compromised.
 Have you ever heard the old adage, “Do not operate heavy machinery while taking this medication?”
 Antihistamines are one of those medications.

 Antihistamines are sinister in their own right.
 People who spend time at bars or drinking at family reunions know their driving is impaired.
-This prompts them to call taxis or allow their spouses or a friends to drive them home.
-The reduced motor skills and fatigue from antihistamines has a slow onset, and many people do not realize their senses are reduced.
+This prompts them to call taxis or allow their spouses or friends to drive them home.
+The reduced motor skills and fatigue from antihistamines have a slow onset, and many people do not realize their senses are reduced.

 If you suffer from allergies, think twice before taking medications if you have to drive.
 It is prudent to take meds after driving to work.
 Holding off may be uncomfortable, but it can also save lives.

-If you have recently been in a motorvehicle accident, don’t hesitate to call Ohio Injury Law.
+If you have recently been in a motor vehicle accident, don’t hesitate to call Ohio Injury Law.